-Whilst other sectors that would generally be getting into gear right now – travel, hospitality, home improvement – feel out of step with the current crisis, our specialism of health has never been more centre-stage.
+Whilst other sectors that would generally be getting into gear right now – travel, hospitality, home improvement – feel out of step with the current crisis.
+As a healthcare marketing company, our specialism of health has never been more centre-stage.

 This could present a big, valuable opportunity for the sector – to engage the public on life-changing issues like never before.
 But it also presents some fresh challenges.
 Health professionals have never been under such pressure, with many of them performing roles they didn’t train for – and virtual healthcare has been forced upon the public without warning.